cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 If you try running your existing tests you get a compilation error on the [test keeper builder](https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/testutil/keeper/checkers.go#L44-L49).
 Passing `nil` would not get you far with the tests and creating a full-fledged bank keeper would be a lot of work and not a unit test.
 See the integration tests below for that.

-Instead, you create mocks and use them in unit tests, not only to get the existing tests to pass, but also to verify that the bank is called as expected.
+Instead, you create mocks and use them in unit tests, not only to get the existing tests to pass but also to verify that the bank is called as expected.

 ### Prepare mocks